grafana/agent/docs/sources/flow/config-language/components.md

 }
 ```

-Every time the file contents change, the `local.file` updates its exports.
-The new value is given to the `prometheus.scrape` targets field.
+Each time the file contents change, the `local.file` updates its exports.
+The new value is sent to the `prometheus.scrape` targets field.

 Each argument and exported field has an underlying [type][].
-River type-checks expressions before assigning a value to an attribute.
+River checks the expression type before assigning a value to an attribute.
-The documentation of each [component][components] provides more information about the ways that you can wire components together.
+The documentation of each [component][components] provides more information about how to wire components together.

 In the previous example, the contents of the `local.file.targets.content` expression is evaluated to a concrete value.
-The value is type-checked and substituted into `prometheus.scrape.default` where it can be configured.
+The value is type-checked and substituted into `prometheus.scrape.default`, where you can configure it.

 [components]: {{< relref "../reference/components/_index.md" >}}
 [controller]: {{< relref "../concepts/component_controller.md" >}}